Angels with Dirty Faces: Legacy

 Angels with Dirty Faces is considered by some to be one of the finest films in Cagney's career, and a "true example of brilliant American cinema."
 In 2008, it was shortlisted by the American Film Institute for selection in its list of the top 100 movies of the last 100 years.
 In 2013, Steven Van Zandt named it as one of his "most favorite mob movies" in an article for Rolling Stone.
 In 2015, Slant Magazine named it 67th in a list of the "100 Best Film Noirs of All Time".

 Over the years, the film has inspired a number of parodies.
 In 1939, Warner Bros. released a cartoon short spoofing their "cycle" of crime films; the cartoon's title, Thugs with Dirty Mugs, is a direct pun on Angels with Dirty Faces.
 In the early 1990s, parodies appeared in the form of films within a film in Home Alone (which itself was inducted in the National Film Registry the year prior to Angels with Dirty Faces induction) and its sequel, Home Alone 2: Lost in New York.
 These parodies are called Angels with Filthy Souls and Angels with Even Filthier Souls.
 The former of the two later reappeared in the film Detective Pikachu.

 In an episode of Sesame Street, a segment entitled Monsters with Dirty Faces features "Officer Grover showing a gang leader named Rocky how to effectively wash his face."
 The film's plot inspired an episode of Batman: The Animated Series called It's Never Too Late.
 The British sketch comedy TV series Hale and Pace parodied the film in a sketch titled Angels with Big Trousers, with Norman Pace playing "James Cagney as Rocky Pantaloon" and Gareth Hale playing "Somebody O'Brien as the Irishman."

 Sham 69, an English punk rock group, had a hit single called "Angels with Dirty Faces" in 1978.
 Frontman Jimmy Pursey was inspired to write the song after watching Cagney in the film one evening with his friend, Chrissie.
 The Pillows also have a song based on the film titled "I Want to Be Sullivan," and features a sample taken from the film in the song's intro.
 Alternative Rock band, Sum 41, recycled the film's name as a title for a song on their third album, "Chuck".
+Irish rock band The Script mention the movie in the lyrics of their song “Broken Arrow” from their album #3.

 A bar in New York City was called "Rocky Sullivan's Pub", named after Cagney's character in the film.

 Irish-American poet Michael Lally published a collection called Rocky Dies Yellow (1975), featuring a still from the film on the cover.

 In Philippines, it was remade as Asero (1995) by Joey Del Rosario which started Cesar Montano and Ricky Davao.